sahibinfynno/appegic-task-backend/README.md

 # appegic-task-backend
-run npm install / yarn to add all the dependencies
+below are the steps to run the application successfully

 # Steps to run the application
 Here is the available scripts to follow